zhaojw/closerve-example/README.md

 closerve-example
 ================

-Example about using closerve, a view first web framework in Clojure inspired by [Lift web framework](http://liftweb.net)
+Example about using CloServe, a view first web framework in Clojure inspired by [Lift web framework](http://liftweb.net)

 Just like the Django mark up language is used by many non-python web frameworks,